jingtt/jingtt.github.io/_posts/2017-02-24-Welcome-to-Machine-Learning.md

   (Computational biology) With automation again, biologists are collecting lots of data about gene sequences, DNA sequences, and so on.
 Machine learning algorithms are giving us much better a understanding of the human genome, and what is means to be human.

-- Applications can't program by hand
+- Applications cannot program by hand

   (Autonomous helicopter) Scientists do not know how to write a computer program to make this helicopter fly by itself.
 The only thing that worked was having a computer learn by itself how to fly this helicopter.